Rational maps $H$ for which $K(tH)$ has transcendence degree 2 over $K$

 If $H$ is primitive, then we can deduce from $g^{-1} H = \tilde{H} \in R^m$ that $g^{-1} \in R$, so $g$ is a unit in $R$.
 In general, any primitive part of $H$ is equal to $\tilde{H}$ up to multiplication by a unit in $R$.
 So it is justified to talk about \emph{the} primitive part of $H$ if $H$ has a superprimitive part.

 If $H \in R^m$, then we call $g$ a \emph{greatest common divisor} if any common divisor of the components of $H$ is also a common divisor of $g$.
-The reader may prove that a greatest common divisor is unique up to multiplication by a unit, and that the following statements are equivalent: \begin{enumerate}
+One can check that a greatest common divisor is unique up to multiplication by a unit, and that the following statements are equivalent: \begin{enumerate}

-\item[(1)] $H = 0$ or $H$ has a superprimitive part;
+\item[(1)] $H = 0$ or $H$ has a superprimitive part.

-\item[(2)] every element of $R^m$ which is dependent over $L$ of $H$ has a greatest common divisor.
+\item[(2)] Every element of $R^m$ which is dependent over $L$ of $H$ has a greatest common divisor.

 \end{enumerate} We call $R$ a \emph{GCD-domain} if every element of $R^2$ has a greatest common divisor.
-The reader may verify that for elements $a_i$ in an integral domain, the following holds: if $\gcd\{a_m,a_{m+1}\}$ exists, then
+One can verify that for elements $a_i$ in an integral domain, the following holds: if $\gcd\{a_m,a_{m+1}\}$ exists, then

-provided either the left hand side or the right hand side exists.
-Using that, the reader may show that show that for a GCD-domain $R$ and any positive integer $m$, every element of $R^m$ has a greatest common divisor, or equivalently, every nonzero $H \in L^m$ has a superprimitive part.
+provided either the left-hand side or the right-hand side exists.
+Using that, one can show that for a GCD-domain $R$ and any positive integer $m$, every element of $R^m$ has a greatest common divisor, or equivalently, every nonzero $H \in L^m$ has a superprimitive part.

 On account of the essential uniqueness of primitive parts, we may call a superprimitive part of $H$ \emph{the} primitive part of $H$.
 From this, we deduce that GCD-domains are PSP-domains.
 We call $R$ a \emph{GL-domain} if Gauss' Lemma holds for $R$, i.e.\@ if $f_1$ and $f_2$ are primitive polynomials in $R[t]$, where $t$ is another variable, then $f_1 f_2$ is a primitive polynomial.
-It is known that PSP-domains, in particular GCD-domains, are GL-domains, see e.g.\@ \cite[Prop.\@ 3.2]{MR2310957}.
+It is known that PSP-domains, in particular GCD-domains, are GL-domains (see e.g.\@ \cite[Prop.\@ 3.2]{MR2310957}).